More upside seen for defence stock with 1,263% returns, Rs 17,000 crore order book; here's why - BusinessToday

 "We expect SOIL to see rapid growth in its Defense business, led by capacity build-up in ammunition and energetic material segments, a robust export order book and diversification into high technology areas.
 SOIL enjoys industry-leading asset turns and cash conversion cycle," said the global brokerage.

-"Moreover, its non-defence business insulates its earnings from order risk in the defense industry.
-We are not concerned that it will post negative free cashflow until FY28 given we expect capex intensity to remain high in the near term.
+"Moreover, its non-defence business insulates its earnings from order risk in the defence industry.
+We are not concerned that it will post negative free cash flow until FY28 given we expect capex intensity to remain high in the near term.
 In our view, SOIL’s high valuation multiples are fully supported by its steady earnings growth of 25%+ and RoE in excess of 25% in FY25-28E, added Goldman Sachs.

 Solar Industries is an India-based manufacturer of industrial explosives for the mining and infrastructure sector.
 The company offers industrial explosives and defence products.